Salient

 - The Constitution envisages three types of Emergency;

-2.)
+1.)
+National Emergency (at the time of War, External aggression or Rebellion).
+[Article 352]2.)
 State Emergency or President’s Rule ( when constitutional machinery fails in States).
 [Article 356] and the failure to comply the directions of the Centre.
 [Article 365]

 3.)
 Financial Emergency (when it is threat on financial stability or credit of India) [Article 360]